Tractable Optimal Experimental Design using Transport Maps: Optimal experimental design using transport maps

 A detailed discussion of viable algorithms for optimizing $\PsiX$ is outside the scope of this work.
-For the numerical results presented in~\cref{section:NumericalExamples}, we use gradient-free optimization approaches, thus we do not derive the gradients of~$\PsiX$.
+For the numerical results in~\cref{section:NumericalExamples}, we use gradient-free optimization that do not require of~$\PsiX$.
 Of course, gradient-based optimizers can also be used, provided~$\PsiX(\be)$ is differentiable with respect to~$\be$.
-We leave the choice of optimization algorithm to be a black box that can be specified by the reader, and summarize the full transport-map-based procedure for finding designs maximizing $\PsiX$ in~\cref{algorithm:OED}.
+This choice is left to be a black box to be specified by the user.